 - 1. To reduce the number of suspensions. - 2.
 To diminish the number of students repeating certain offenses. - 3.
-To eliminate student satisfaction with being sent home; students suspended because of attendance problems often consider an "out-of-school suspension" a reward rather than a punishment.
-To provide direct supervision while being suspended. - 4.
-To provide an opportunity for keeping up with class work while being suspended.
+To eliminate student satisfaction with being sent home; students suspended because of attendance problems often consider an "out-of-school suspension" a reward rather than a punishment. - 4.
+To provide direct supervision while being suspended. - 5.
+To provide an opportunity for keeping up with class work while being suspended. - 6.
+To provide an opportunity to learn skills that can help improve behavior.

-STUDY HALL RULES
+STUDY CENTER RULES

-- 1. Anyone creating a disturbance while entering or leaving study hall on passes will lose all privileges for a specified length of time. - 2.
-Any student removed from the Media Center for creating a disturbance will lose library privileges in all study halls for one week.
+1. Anyone creating a disturbance while entering or leaving the study center on passes will lose all privileges for a specified length of time.

+- 2. Any student removed from the Media Center for creating a disturbance will lose library privileges in the study center for one week.
 (Optional: may lose other privileges as well.) - 3.
 Students wishing to visit the counselor need to obtain a pass ahead of time. - 4.
 Only one student at a time may check out for the following destinations: office, washroom, etc. - 5.
 ALL STUDENTS must report for roll call BEFORE GOING ANYWHERE.
 Passes will be honored when the roll has been taken and the room is quiet.
 If the teacher decides to withhold passes during the period, only passes to such destinations as doctor, dentist, work, home, etc. will be honored.
 Even though passes are signed to another teacher's room, they will not be honored. - 6.
 Passes will be checked closely to see that there is no loitering. - 7.
 No talking without permission. - 8.
-Students must return to the study hall before the end of the period or face loss of privileges.

-9. This is a study hall, not an activity period: no checkers, cards, chess, sleeping, etc. Students are expected to bring study materials with them each day.

-10. Students going to destinations other than office, Media Center and washrooms, MUST HAVE THE PASSES SIGNED AHEAD OF TIME.
+Students must return to the study center before the end of the period or face loss of privileges. - 9.
+This is a study center, not an activity period: no checkers, cards, chess, sleeping, etc. Students are expected to bring study materials with them each day. - 10.
+Students going to destinations other than office, Media Center and washrooms, MUST HAVE THE PASSES SIGNED AHEAD OF TIME.
 If it's important that you go there, you'll have the pass signed beforehand.
-NO ONE WILL BE EXCUSED to go for a pass signature during study hall.
-If you are late to study hall because you were getting a pass, you will not be excused to leave.
+NO ONE WILL BE EXCUSED to go for a pass signature during study center.
+If you are late to the study center because you were getting a pass, you will not be excused to leave.